Lower Spring Canyon | Capitol Reef

 NOTES: This hike requires a shuttle.
 If you don't have two cars, I have always had an easy time bumming a ride since the shuttle is along UT-24 and sees lots of traffic.

-A chance of rain and snow after 5pm.
-Partly sunny, with a high near 41.
+Thu A slight chance of rain showers before noon, then a slight chance of showers and thunderstorms.
+Mostly sunny, with a high near 67.

 Arch in Lower Spring Canyon